elfeck/SGpp-wiki/Modules.md

 * [Module sgpp::quadrature](https://github.com/SGpp/SGpp/wiki/Module-sgpp::quadrature) Stochastic and deterministic quadrature algorithms.
 * [Module sgpp::solver](https://github.com/SGpp/SGpp/wiki/Module-sgpp::solver) Solvers in the broadest sense: PDE, linear equations, gradient descent, etc.

-The modules correspond to the C++ namespaces.
+The modules correspond to the C⁺⁺ namespaces.
 Roughly speaking, all files from one namespace belong to the respective module.
 But a module can contain files belonging to some another namespace, i.e. static factory methods in the namespace sgpp::op_factory.

 # Folder structure